Flowpack/Flowpack.FullPageCache/README.md

 Settings
 --------

-Two settings are available to you to influence the behavior.
+Following settings are available to influence the behavior:

 ```yaml
 Flowpack: